In

 The many third-party apps for managing tasks in the

-Apple store without proper synchronization are not worth downloading.
+Apple store that lack proper synchronization are not worth downloading.

 Apple offers its frugal